José Eduardo dos Santos

-A controversial figure, dos Santos received many international awards for his commitment to anti-colonialism and promotion of peace negotiation with rebels to end wars, and was also praised for improving Angola's economy and attracting significant foreign investment.
-He was criticized as having been a dictator and was accused of creating one of the most corrupt regimes in Africa, with a deeply-entrenched patronage network.
+A controversial figure, dos Santos received many international awards for his commitment to anti-colonialism and promotion of peace negotiations with rebels to end wars, and was praised for attracting significant foreign investment to Angola's economy.
+He was criticised as having been a dictator and was accused of creating one of the most corrupt regimes in Africa, with a deeply-entrenched patronage network.

 Early life and education

-José Eduardo dos Santos was born on 28 August 1942 in what is today the district of Sambizanga in Luanda, His parents, Avelino Eduardo dos Santos and Jacinta José Paulino, had moved to Portuguese Angola from the then-colony of São Tomé and Príncipe.
+José Eduardo Van-Dúnem dos Santos was born on 28 August 1942 in what is today the district of Sambizanga in Luanda, His parents, Avelino Eduardo dos Santos and Jacinta José Paulino, had moved to Portuguese Angola from the then-colony of Portuguese São Tomé and Príncipe.
 His mother was a maid, while his father was a builder and construction worker.
+His eldest sister, Isabel Eduardo dos Santos raised Manuel Vicente, under Dos Santos later Vice President of Angola.
+Dos Santos' cousin Fernando da Piedade Dias dos Santos was prime minister of Angola from 2002 to 2008.

 He attended primary school in Luanda, and received his secondary education at the Liceu Salvador Correia, today called Mutu ya Kevela.

 While in school, dos Santos joined the MPLA, which marked the beginning of his political career.
 Due to repression by the colonial government, dos Santos went into exile in neighbouring Congo-Brazzaville in 1961.
-From there he collaborated with the MPLA and soon became an official member of the party.
+From there, he collaborated with the MPLA and soon became an official member of the party.

 To continue with his education he moved to Azerbaijan, which was Azerbaijan Soviet Socialist Republic within the Soviet Union, where, by 1969, he received degrees in petroleum engineering and radar communications from the Azerbaijan Oil and Chemistry Institute in Baku.

-Military career
+Career

 In 1970, dos Santos returned to Angola, which was still a Portuguese territory known as the Overseas Province of Angola.
 He served for three years in the MPLA's EPLA guerrilla force (Exército Para a Libertação de Angola), later known as the People's Armed Forces for the Liberation of Angola (FAPLA), the military wing of the MPLA, becoming a radio transmitter in the second political-military region of the MPLA in Cabinda Province.
 In 1974, he was promoted to sub-commander of the telecoms service of the second region.
 He was the MPLA representative to Yugoslavia, Zaire, and the People's Republic of China before he was elected to the Central Committee and Politburo of the MPLA in Moxico in September 1974.